darvid7/meme-mosaic/README.md

 <img src="/images/zoomed_in_2.png" width="200">

+# Running it

+You need `python3` and `Pillow` installed, running it in PyCharm runs it in a virtual environemnt (which has everything insallted) `dowload_path/venv`, you can also run it on command line `python3 dowload_path/meme-moasic/memify.py`.

 # Things I need to do

-1. Feed image paths by cmd line args
+1. Feed image paths by cmd line args.
-2. Turn it into a REST API
+2. Turn it into a REST API (venv will be great for this).